knightsUCF/CarRacing/Log.md

+# Testing Save System

+Okay, let's test the save system.

+We will need some way for the user to interact with the data.

+Let's just create a button, which increments the gold number.
+Then when we exit the application, let's initialize the saved state from the previous session.

 # Further Save State Tutorials

 Okay, we will want to continue the tutorials, since they are by the same author and pick up right where we left of.